-There will be four (4) Discussion Board Forums throughout the course.
-The purpose of Discussion Board Forums is to generate interaction among the candidates in regards to relevant and current course topics.
+There will be five (5) Discussions throughout the course.
+The purpose of Discussions is to generate interaction among the candidates in regard to relevant and current course topics.
 The candidate is required to submit in response to the professor generated topic an original thread between 400-500 words and supported by the use of scripture and academic references.
 Any journal articles, quotes, text references, and Bible passages used to support his/her opinion must be cited using current APA format.
 The candidate must submit two (2) replies of 150 – 200 words each that add to the discussion generated.
 Each reply should be supported by personal experience, scripture, and/or academic references.
-(MLO: A, D, F, J)
+(CLO: B, D, E, F, G)

 Teacher candidates will use the Learning Window model to create a unit lesson overview focusing on application of reading, vocabulary and writing strategies to a standard in a given content, grade, and topic area.
-(MLO: B, C, D, F, G, H)
+(CLO: A, B, C, D)

 Candidates will select and write a summary of a peer-reviewed article.
 The articles should be dated within the last 5 years and should be a scholarly article reflecting research-based knowledge.
 Each review should include at least one well-developed paragraph summarizing the article, two paragraphs applying the content to instructional strategies to be used in classroom instruction, and a one to two paragraph overall assessment of the article.
-Each article will demonstrate professional writing in APA formatting.
-(MLO: D, F, I)
+Each article will demonstrate professional writing in current APA formatting.
+(CLO: E)

 - Extending and Applying Knowledge

 For this assignment, the candidate will choose and read a fiction book from the grade band appropriate lists provided.
 The candidate will choose an appropriately matched non-fiction text to pair with the fiction reading and create a lesson plan overview describing the use of the text-pair as a teaching tool.
-(MLO: C, E)
+(CLO: B, C, D, G)

 The candidate will develop a personal glossary where they will record important or unfamiliar terms, topics, pedagogies, and strategies they would like to explore.
-This purpose of this assignment is to involve the candidate in identifying and understanding important content area literacy terms, evidence-based instructional practies, as well as, to serve as a diagnostic self-monitoring tool.
+This purpose of this assignment is to involve the candidate in identifying and understanding important content area literacy terms, evidence-based instructional practices, as well as, to serve as a diagnostic self-monitoring tool.
 The candidate will complete the glossary template for each strategy and/or term.
 The glossary must include terms related to understanding the complex nature of language acquisition and reading, to include phonemic and other phonological awareness, phonics, fluency, vocabulary development, and comprehension strategies for adolescent learners.
-(MLO: A, D)
+(CLO: B, E)

-As part of the licensure process candidates will be required to log in to the LiveText and complete Practice Task 2 for the candidate’s particular licensure area.
+As part of the licensure process candidates will be required to log into LiveText and complete Practice Task 2 for the candidate’s particular licensure area.
 Candidates will review a video submission based on the candidate’s level and content area and then complete and upload the required template.
-(MLO: F)
+(CLO: D)